-20. CHILDREN MISSING FROM EDUCATION
+20. CHILDREN MISSING AND OR ABSENT FROM EDUCATION

-Children missing education, particularly persistently, can act as a vital a warning sign to a range of safeguarding issues including neglect, child sexual abuse and child sexual and child criminal exploitation.
+Children missing or absent from education, particularly repeatedly and or prolonged, can act as a vital a warning sign to a range of safeguarding issues.
 All children, regardless of their circumstances, are entitled to a full-time education, which is suitable to their age, ability, aptitude and any special educational needs they may have.
 Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area.
 Effective information sharing between parents, schools, colleges, and local authorities is critical to ensuring that all children are safe and receiving suitable education.

-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+All staff should be aware that children absent or going missing, can be susceptible to a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zone, risk of female genital mutilation, 'honour'-based abuse or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 Staff should be aware of their school or college's unauthorised absence and children missing from education procedures.

-It is important that our school's response to children missing from education supports identifying such abuse and also helps prevent the risk of them going missing in the future.
-This includes when problems are first emerging but also where children are already known to LA children's social care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community.
-As such, all staff should be aware of the school's safeguarding response to children missing from education.
+It is important that our school's response to children who are absent or missing from education supports identifying such abuse and also helps prevent the risk of them going missing in the future.
+This includes when problems are first emerging but also where children are already known to Suffolk children's social care and need a social worker (such as on a child in need or child protection plan, or as a Child in Care), where repeated absence or going missing from education may increase known safeguarding risks within the family or in the community.
+As such, all staff should be aware of the school's safeguarding response to repeated absence or children missing from education.